Configure gateway load balancing and failover

 Select Backup as the type.

-- Set the gateway to activate if any active gateway fails.
+- Set the gateway to start if any active gateway fails.

 Set it to inherit the weight from the failed gateway.